MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 Visual hosting allows for (and requires) more granular control of layout.
 When using this approach, the app needs specific handling of window management and rendering APIs.

-For example, if a user action causes the WebView2 visual tree to scale, the app must adjust the WebView2's scale to render correctly relative to its parent visuals.
+For example, if a user action causes the WebView2's Visual tree to scale, the app must adjust the WebView2's scale to render correctly relative to its parent Visuals.

 <!-- ------------------------------ -->